Public information

 • age of a production device

-Renewable attributes trade occurs separately from the electricity market itself.
-The actors in EAC markets also differ from the actors in electricity markets, because the former operate often in the realm of sustainable and environmental developments, while the latter are only concerned with the electricity itself.
+The trade of renewable attributes can happen either together with or separately from the trade of the underlying energy.
+As such, the actors or participants in EAC markets may also differ from the actors in electricity markets.
+The former often operate in the realm of sustainable and environmental services, while the latter tend to be more focused on the energy itself.

-Issuers of EACs are generally independent organizations that facilitate the market and do not participate in the generation, purchase, sale or trade of the EACs.
-Most issuers in more regulated markets are appointed by the national government to conduct this role and are frequently TSOs, regulators or other natural private parties.
-In some EAC markets, the issuer will be appointed by a group of local stakeholders or market parties if the government has not appointed the responsible authority.
-Issuers can broadly be categorized by the standard to which they adhere.
-The EAC World Map shows a list of issuers, linked to their respective standards.
+Issuers of EACs are generally independent organisations that facilitate the market and do not participate in the generation, purchase, sale or trade of the EACs.
+EAC issuers in regulated markets are often TSOs, regulators, or other natural private parties and most of these are appointed by the national government to conduct this role.
+In some EAC markets, the issuer will be appointed by a group of local stakeholders or market parties if the government has not appointed a responsible authority.

 Consumers

-Household consumers, although often consciously choosing a renewable tariff, are commonly not concerned with, or aware of, the complex matter of EAC systems.
+Household consumers, despite consciously choosing a renewable tariff, are commonly not concerned with, or aware of EAC systems.
 They rely on their suppliers to manage the legal side of EAC markets, and they can do so with confidence because the GO is well established in EU law.

-For corporate consumers, this is often a different matter.
-Large multinationals with legal and compliance teams, detailed procurement policies and operations in multiple countries, have to be sure that they are securing agreements that meet their specific needs at a reasonable price.
-Therefore, they often develop power purchase agreements bi-laterally with electricity producers.
+Large multinationals with legal and compliance teams, on the other hand, may have detailed procurement policies and operations in multiple countries.
+Corporations must be sure that they are securing agreements that meet their specific needs at a reasonable price.
+Therefore, they may use diverse methods for their renewable energy portfolio such as on-site installations or power purchase agreements (PPAs).

 Historical background to EAC developments

-The founders of RECS International created the first EAC system back in the late 1990s.
-Although these first “RECS” systems, as they were called, no longer exist, they provided the foundation for what was to become a Europe-wide system for reliably tracking electricity attributes: the Guarantee of Origin system.
+The founders of RECS created the first EAC system back in the late 1990s.
+These first “RECS” systems, as they were called back then, no longer exist but they provided the foundation for what was to become the Europe-wide system for reliably tracking electricity attributes: the Guarantee of Origin system.

 Historically, electricity markets in Europe were monopolies and electricity consumers were unable to choose their preferred electricity supplier.
-With the implementation of the 1996 EU Liberalisation Directive (96/92/EC), electricity markets in Europe were opened up.
-The idea behind this reform was to increase competition (with the hope of lower prices and better service) and secure supplies.
-As a result, electricity consumers were able to choose their electricity supplier based on their preferences for service and price.
+With the implementation of the 1996 EU Liberalisation Directive (96/92/EC), electricity markets in Europe opened up.
+The idea behind this reform was to increase competition, lower prices, and enable electricity consumers to choose their electricity suppliers based on their preferences for service and price.

-Renewable energy technologies were still in their infancy in the early 1990s, but the development of environmental policies in the Netherlands created some consumer demand for electricity from renewable sources.
+Renewable energy technologies were still in their infancy in the early 1990s, but the development of environmental policies in the Netherlands started to create consumer demand for electricity from renewable sources.
 Electricity suppliers in the Netherlands, who at that moment still held a monopoly position, were obliged to deliver a given percentage of electricity from renewable sources.
-A simple book & claim system was created to share the cost of the production evenly over the various suppliers.
+A simple book & claim system was created to share the cost of the production evenly among the various suppliers.

 The GO market has since undergone tremendous development.
-The Association of Issuing Bodies (AIB) created a standard for the GO system, the European Energy Certificate (EECS) standard, in order to harmonize the various national systems and to offer a central “hub” for the trading of certificates between compliant national systems.
-While the AIB was concerned with the registry and the process of using the GO (issuance, trade and cancellation), RECS International took on the role of representing the users themselves, their position in the markets and their needs from a wider perspective.
+The Association of Issuing Bodies (AIB) created a standard for the GO system called the European Energy Certificate (EECS) standard, to harmonize the various national systems and to offer a central “hub” for the trade of certificates between compliant national systems.
+While the AIB focused on the registry and the process of using the GO (issuance, trade, and cancellation), RECS took on the role of representing the users themselves, their position in the markets, and their needs from a wider perspective.

 Compliance markets and voluntary markets

-EACs can be used to measure progress towards national renewable targets, in which case they are part of what are called compliance markets.
+EACs can be used to measure progress towards national renewable targets, in which case they are part of what is called “compliance markets”.
 These are markets where the cancellation of an EAC is proof of contributing to compliance with the target.
-Such compliance markets only exist in certain US states, where renewables targets are set in the form of ‘portfolio standards’ under which suppliers have to provide a certain percentage of their power supply to customers as renewable.
-Even in such compliance markets, consumers can voluntarily choose to buy a greater percentage of their power as renewable than that on offer from their supplier.
-When this happens, they create what is known as regulatory surplus – the use of EACs over and above that which is needed to meet the target.
+Such compliance markets exist, for example, in certain US states where renewables targets are set in the form of ‘portfolio standards’ under which suppliers have to provide a certain percentage of their power supply to customers as renewable.
+Even in such compliance markets, consumers can voluntarily choose to buy a greater percentage of renewables than what’s on offer from their supplier.
+This is called “regulatory surplus” – the use of EACs above what is needed to meet the national target.

-The EU does not use compliance markets with EACs to set renewable energy targets.
-At European level, targets are set for the amount of renewable energy produced either at a national level (under the 2009 Renewable Energy Directive) or at the EU level (under the 2018 Renewable Energy Directive).
+At the European level, targets are set for the amount of renewable energy produced either at a national level (under the 2009 Renewable Energy Directive) or at the EU level (under the 2018 Renewable Energy Directive and subsequently under the 2023 Renewable Energy Directive.
 Where compliance markets do operate in the EU, such as the Scandinavian El-cert scheme, they are purely created as a support scheme and by purchasing the certificate no claim can be made about the consumption of renewable electricity.
-Buying GOs (European EAC) is completely voluntary in Europe but must be done in order to claim the usage of renewable electricity for disclosure purposes.
+Buying GOs (European EAC) is completely voluntary in Europe but must be done to claim the usage of renewable energy for disclosure purposes.

 The relevance of the residual mix

-As long as not all consumption is tracked using GOs, a residual mix is needed to define the attribute values of electricity which was not documented with a tracking instrument.
-If the renewable attributes had a certificate attached but were not removed from the mix, then these could be counted by suppliers when disclosing their energy mix, and result in double counting of the attributes.
-Therefore, only certificates which are not cancelled can be returned to the residual mix.
+If all consumption is not tracked using GOs, a residual mix is needed to define the attribute values of electricity which was not documented with a tracking instrument.
+If the renewable attributes were tracked on a tracking system but were not removed from the residual mix, then these could be counted by suppliers when disclosing their energy mix, and result in double counting of the attributes.
+Therefore, only certificates that are not cancelled are included in the residual mix.

-Most notably this concerns carbon intensity.
+This mostly impacts the carbon intensity of the grid.
 Where the carbon emissions associated with renewable attributes are zero, the carbon value of non-documented electricity is an average of the carbon emission of all the resources in the residual mix.
-However, imported and exported attributes need to be taken into consideration and as Europe is an integrated electricity network, the residual mix must be calculated centrally.
+However, imported and exported attributes need to be taken into consideration and since Europe is an integrated electricity network, the residual mix is calculated centrally.
 The AIB publishes the residual mix of Europe on an annual basis: the European Attribute Mix (EAM).

-Consumers who make a deliberate choice to purchase EACs can claim the use of renewable attributes, but consumers who deliberately choose not to purchase EACs automatically consume the Residual Mix.
+Consumers who make a deliberate choice to purchase EACs can claim the use of renewable attributes, and those who do not purchase EACs consume the Residual Mix.
 The more renewable energy attributes are documented and consumed, the more these will be removed from the country’s Residual Mix.
 As such, the Residual Mix will become “dirtier”, containing more non-renewable attributes, with higher carbon intensities.
 For companies who need to reduce their environmental impact, using this dirty Residual Mix becomes a risk.
-Ultimately then, this creates an incentive for companies to deliberately consume renewable electricity, as proven through certificates that detail their attributes.
+Ultimately, this then creates an incentive for companies to deliberately consume renewable electricity, as proven through certificates that detail their attributes.

 Standards for trading energy attributes

 Standards are required for the successful development of EAC markets around the world.
 The importance of standards is seen clearly in Europe with the development of the Guarantee of Origin system.
-The creation of the EECS (European Energy Certificate Standard) for GOs allowed for the development of a robust and reliable EAC market in Europe that is now adhered to by most EU Member States, as well as some other EEA/EFTA countries.
-On an annual basis, we see more than 600-TWh of voluntary trade with 15% growth year-over-year in the use of EECS-GOs in Europe.
+The creation of the EECS (European Energy Certificate Standard) for GOs allowed the development of a robust and reliable EAC market in Europe.
 This robust attribute tracking market is only possible because of the adherence to best practice standards such as EECS.
-(AR)

-Several Experiences in Europe taught us that adherence to a standard for RECs is important for growth and development:
+Experience in Europe shows that adherence to a standard for RECs is important for growth and development:

 1. It increases the use of the system by corporate companies (e.g. stimulating external/foreign investment)